FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 concentration peaks, nor did they report the [O~2~] at those depths but we have shown, in this study, that MED4 can potentially grow in these regions.
 Our findings were also consistent with
-@mattisonPhotosyntheticStrategiesWild2020 who analyzed the OceansMap Protein Portal (OPP) [@saitoDevelopmentOceanProtein2021] for proteins expressed by vertically stratified *P. marinus* strains at varying depths and [O~2~], in the ocean minimal zone of the tropical North Pacific Ocean, and found PSII proteins annotated as MED4 expressed at depths up to 200 meters with O~2~ of 15 µM.
+FIGURE REFERENCE who analyzed the OceansMap
+Protein Portal (OPP) [@saitoDevelopmentOceanProtein2021] for proteins expressed by vertically stratified *P. marinus* strains at varying depths and [O~2~], in the ocean minimal zone of the tropical North Pacific Ocean, and found PSII proteins annotated as MED4 expressed at depths up to 200 meters with O~2~ of 15 µM.

-The LLIII clade, *P. marinus* SS120, was able to grow under both 250 µM and 25 µM O~2~ treatments but only grew under 2.5 µM O~2~ with a red light photoperiod of 12 h.
+The LLIII clade, *P. marinus* SS120 grew under both 250 µM and 25 µM O~2~ treatments.
 The growth responses under 250 µM and 25 µM O~2~ were very different under the higher PAR level treatments.
 As discussed in the spectral waveband section, SS120 did not grow when treated with 250 µM O~2~ under PAR of 90 and 180 µmol photons m^-2^